-- Coverage – airbrushing (when applied correctly) provides a lovely sheer coverage without hard edges, so it great for high definition and photographic work.
-It can also be built up for more coverage.
+- Coverage – airbrushing (when applied correctly) provides a lovely sheer coverage without hard edges.
+It is great for high definition and photographic work.
+Airbrushed foundation can also be built up for more coverage.

 - Packaging – available in small to large plastic bottles with a narrow dropper in the top to control how much product is released.
 In particular, small bottles are great for the makeup kit, as you can carry a wide range of colours in a compact space.

 - Application – these products are designed to be sprayed through an airbrush gun.
-However, they can be applied with a brush or sponge too – though bear in mind that some formulations dry really quickly.
 This makes it an economical way to apply foundation, as only a few drops are needed to cover the whole face.
+They can also be applied with a brush or sponge – just bear in mind that some formulations dry quickly.

 - Get some training – it is advisable to do a short training course on airbrush application.
 This should cover how to look after the airbrush gun, as well as all health and safety aspects.

-- Formulation – a thick, smooth cream that comes in a pot or a compact.
-Can get compacts that have various colours in them – very useful for the set bag or contouring options.
-Can be water-based or oil-based.
+- Formulation – a thick, smooth cream product that comes in a pot or compact.
+Compacts with various colours in them are handy for the set bag or contouring options.
+Cream foundation can be water-based or oil-based.
 Some products have a cream-to-powder formulation.

 - Coverage – medium to full.
-You can mix it with a little primer or moisturiser to sheer it down.
+Mix it with a small amount of primer or moisturiser to sheer it down.